dgerabagi/data-curation-environment/prompt.md

 All notable changes to the "Data Curation Environment" extension will be documented in this file.

+## [0.1.10] - Q3 2025

+### Fixed
+- **Cost Calculation Display:** Fixed an issue where the estimated prompt cost was not being correctly displayed on the frontend, often remaining at $0.00 despite changes in context.
+The calculation is now correctly triggered and displayed.

 ## [0.1.9] - Q3 2025

 ### Added